 • By end of 2022, all wool used in our products should come from farms certified to the Responsible Wool Standard

 • Since 2015 we only accept virgin down from farms that are certified according to the Responsible Down Standard, and H&M group is the biggest buyer of “preferred down” in the world.

 We want to set high standards not only for ourselves, but for the entire industry, and we team up with different stakeholders to raise the level of animal welfare in the industry.
 Together with industry expert groups, we support research, development and implementation of animal welfare standards and transparency in the supply chains of wool, cashmere, leather and down.

-Our aim is to not only set high standards for ourselves, but for the entire industry.
-We have joined forces with organisations such as the Humane Society International (HSI) and the Textile Exchange.
-Together, we are working to make animal protection a priority in the fashion industry — from ethical sourcing of animal origin fabrics to achieving a global ban on animal testing for beauty products.
-Simply put; a lot more can be achieved with a collective approach.
-Learn more about our efforts for an ethical treatment of animals.
+We have joined forces with organisations such as Humane Society International, Textile Exchange and Sustainable Fibre Alliance.
+Together, we are working to make animal protection a priority in the fashion industry — from ethical sourcing of animal origin fabrics, to achieve a global ban on animal testing for beauty products.
+We believe animals have the right to a fair treatment and have their basic needs fulfilled.
+Simple as that.

 In parallel to all the above, we also support the use of recycled animal fibres, as well as innovative and more sustainable alternatives that offer the same qualities but that are from non-animal origin.